 How it works

 In CrashPlan, version retention means keeping more of the recent versions of your backed up files and less of the older ones.
-Subscribers of CrashPlan for Home have the option to change the default version settings, which includes the ability to keep all versions of all files forever.
+If an administrator has not locked the setting, a user can change the default version settings, which includes the ability to keep all versions of all files forever.

 Specifying the versions to retain involves: